Best Shortwave Radio In 2021 – 5 Reviews

-- Battery life is excellent.
-A single 18650 Li-ion batteries are enough to power it up for hours before being recharged.
+- A single 18650 Li ion battery is enough to power it up for hours before requiring recharge.

 - Impressive ergonomics with a dedicated fine-tuning control.

 The Tecsun PL880 is our pick for the best shortwave radio.
-It is quite identical to its past two models- PL-660 and Pl-600.
-It is a very sensitive and selective radio that receives AM, FM, Long Wave, and Shortwave broadcasts.
-The buttons are highly responsive and the entire control panel has got a very smooth response.
+It is almost identical to its past two models, PL-660 and PL-600.
+It has a broadband filtering array and it is a sensitive and selective radio capable of receiving AM, FM, Longwave, and Shortwave broadcasts.
+The buttons are highly responsive, and the entire control panel has a smooth response.

 It has an external jack, a headphone jack, a line-out jack, a three-position antenna gain switch and a 5 Volt DC input jack on the left side.
-On the other hand, the right side has got the central tuning knob, the volume control, the fine-tuning knob, a tone controller switch and a backlight switch.
-Lastly, there is a 24 hour alarm clock plus sleep timer from 0-120 minutes and Snooze button.
+The right side holds the central tuning knob, volume control, the fine-tuning knob, a tone controller switch and a backlight switch.
+It also has a 24-hour alarm clock, a sleep-timer adjustable between 0-120 minutes, and a snooze button.

-In addition to the many features listed in the manual, one can find many more hidden features like USB/LSB Synchronous Detector, Dynamic Noise Reduction, Muting Threshold, Changing Line Output Level, Calibration of SSB, Antenna Source, Firmware Version Display and date, “up” time, and a wall charger.
+In addition to the many features listed in the manual, there are many more hidden features like the USB/LSB Synchronous Detector, Dynamic Noise Reduction, Muting Threshold, Changing Line Output Level, Calibration of Single Side Band (SSB), Antenna Source, Firmware Version Display and Date, “Up” time, and a Wall Charger.

-Other portable shortwaves do a better job of filtering out interference but the PL880 shortwave has a sync detector, but it doesn’t work very well.
+Other portable shortwaves do a better job of filtering out interference but the PL880 shortwave has a sync detector, though it doesn’t work very well.

 The PL880 is an everyday radio.
 It may have functionality that blows other radios in its class out of the water, but it is nonetheless in that class.
 Not a perfect radio.
-But perfect enough for SWL fanatics, and imperfect enough to make reception reporting worthwhile.
-It is well worth the money, currently rated 4.6/5 by Amazon buyers.
+But perfect enough for shortwave listening fanatics, and imperfect enough to make reception reporting worthwhile.
+It is well worth the money and it’s highly rated by Amazon buyers.